http://www.goodplanet.info/en/Related: Déforestation / Reforestation

+How to Stop the Next Pandemic: End Factory Farming Is our national habit of eating dead animals dragging us closer and closer to a flu pandemic that could kill tens of millions of Americans?
+Dr. Michael Greger believes so.
 Setting a country alight: Indonesia's devastating forest fires are manmade We are witnessing the worst manmade environmental disaster since the BP gulf oil spill.
 Huge, out-of-control fires rage through the forests of Indonesia – and the source of many is the practice of deliberately burning the land to clear it for palm oil and paper products.
 Thousands of fires have been lit to clear land simply because it is 75% cheaper than other methods.
 By burning down forests companies can get access to the land and can commence industrial pulp and palm oil plantations.

 The Eco-Apocalypse in Indonesia That No One is Talking About Alex Pietrowski, StaffWaking Times Some of the most devastating fires the world has ever seen are happening right now in Indonesia, and this unfolding disaster is getting little attention.
 Annual fires during the dry season have become typical in the last 20 years or so as slash and burn rainforest farming techniques have ravaged this once pristine part of the world, but now this year they are catastrophic.